Google Ads Journey Aware Bidding: The next bidding innovation for lead gen [UPDATED]

 What’s Next: Journey Aware Bidding

 Value-based bidding is powerful, but it's still based on the values you assign at specific points in the customer journey.
 Now, imagine a system that can see and understand the entire journey.
-This is the anticipated vision behind Google's Journey Aware Bidding.
+This is the vision behind Google's Journey Aware Bidding.

 This evolution goes hand-in-hand with recent updates that allow you to classify conversions according to different stages, such as leads, marketing-qualified leads (MQLs), and customers.
 This segmentation provides the perfect framework for a bidding system that is aware of the full journey.

 If you’re already using value-based bidding and offline conversion tracking, you’re in a great position.
-You’re already providing Google with the kind of high-quality data that a journey-aware system would thrive on.
+You’re already providing Google with the kind of high-quality data that a journey-aware system will thrive on.
 By continuing to refine your current strategies, you'll be well-prepared for whatever innovations come next.

 Free Google Ads newsletter

-Join 7,000+ business owners and marketers discovering my secrets to Google Ads success.
+Join 8,000+ business owners and marketers discovering my secrets to Google Ads success.
 Subscribe now for proven tactics in your inbox every other Tuesday.

 Ready to master Google Ads once and for all?